zed-industries/zed/docs/src/repl.md

 </div>

+## Getting started

+Bring the power of [Jupyter kernels](https://docs.jupyter.org/en/latest/projects/kernels.html) to your editor!
 The built-in REPL for Zed allows you to run code interactively in your editor similarly to a notebook with your own text files.

 <!-- TODO: Include GIF in action -->

-To start using the REPL, add the following to your Zed `settings.json` to bring the power of [Jupyter kernels](https://docs.jupyter.org/en/latest/projects/kernels.html) to your editor:
+To start using the REPL, add the following to your Zed `settings.json`:

 ```json
 {